argosphil/dangit/README.md

 choose any sequence of all commits such that commit A never comes after commit B (for all edges), it should apply in that order, and not give me diff conflicts.

+It would also be great if the result wouldn't depend on which of those orders I choose.

 Quite often, this directed acyclic network is both a directed acyclic graph and a tree, and we'll represent it as such: